HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 ```
 %{SYSLOG5424LINE}
 ```
-**Note:** if you go this way instead of using a custom pattern, notice this one will dissect and name the fields in a certain way, so you need to take that into account and adapt your grok filter further (i.e. "message" would become "syslog5424_msg", etc).
+**Note:** if this grok expression is used instead of a custom pattern, notice it will dissect and name the fields in a certain way (i.e. "message" would become "syslog5424_msg", etc).

 ## Persistent Volumes